IrisHeWANG/old_web/_pages/about.md

 # News
+**[2020/12] (New paper)** Our work "Stable  and  Efficient  Reward  Reallocation  for  Cooperative  Policy Learning  of  Connected  Autonomous  Vehicles'' is accepted to *IEEE International Conference on Robotics and Automation (ICRA)*, 2022!

 **[2021/07] (New paper)** Our work "Decentralized Statistical Inference with Unrolled Graph Neural Networks'' is accepted to *IEEE Conference on Decision and Control (CDC)*!  [[Paper]](https://arxiv.org/pdf/2104.01555.pdf) [[Source Code]](https://github.com/IrisWangHe/Learning-based-DOP-Framework)